majockbim/robotic-arm-controller/README.md

 Control a 3D-printed robotic arm using **two different input methods**:

 - **Hand Gestures Picked up by your Camera**
-- **Standard Game Controller (e.g. PlayStation Controller)**
+- **Standard Keyboard Controller**

-To be built in C++.
 Purpose is to apply code to the 'real world.'
+E.g. Industrial Robots.

 ---

 ## Control Modes

 ## Hand Gesture Controller
-Uses a webcame to interpret hand gestures and translate them into arm movements.
+Uses a webcam to interpret hand gestures and translate them into arm movements.

+# Keyboard Controller
+Detects keyboard input and deploys the information that moves the robotic arm.

-- **Library used**:
+- **Requirements**:
+PlatformIO IDE

 ## Game Controller
 The controller interface uses D-pad and button inputs to control the joints of the robotic arm in real time.